CodeRedModding/CodeRed-Generator/README.md

 - Added a new engine folder for Dishonered, which contains all needed fields to generate an sdk for that game.
 - Added extra safety checks for the string helper functions in "Printer.hpp/cpp".
 - Fixed the object flag values in "GameDefines.hpp" and also "PiecesOfCodes.cpp".
-- Updated the FindClass and FindFunction functions slightly.
+- Updated the "FindClass" and "FindFunction" functions slightly.
 - Moved the "Printer.cpp/hpp" files to the "Framework" folder.

 ### v1.1.3